TorchInnovator/Learn-for-Full-Stack-Web-and-Multiplatform-Mobile-App-Development-Notes/front-end-javascript-frameworks-angular/week2/w22angular-service-basics.md

     * An object that can be used \(a service\)

+    * Four roles:

+      * The service

+      * The client

+      * The interfaces

+      * The injector

     * Three ways for a component to get hold of its dependencies:

       * Create dependency using new operator

       * Look up dependency using a global variable

       * Have dependency passed to it where needed

     * Third option is most flexible

-    * – Hard coding of dependency avoided
+      * Hard coding of dependency avoided

-    * – Testing becomes feasible
+      * Testing becomes feasible

   * Injection